-- 1. The sampled SMEs in the Accra Metropolis were male dominated and the majority (92%) of the owners/managers favoured sole proprietorship as the legal form of business ownership.
-Nearly one-quarter of the enterprises were into clothing, jewellery, textiles and fashion.
+1. The sampled SMEs in the Accra Metropolis were male dominated and majority (92%) of the owners/managers proprietorship as the legal form of business ownership.
+Nearly onequarter of the enterprises were into clothing, jewellery, textiles and fashion.
 About 40 percent of owners/managers have managed their business for not more than five years.
 About 44 percent of the employees were drawn from close family relations.
 Many SMEs had high growth rate and stiff competition and limited access to finance as the major problems.
-Less than half (46.2%) of the SMEs were aware of governmental assistance but only one SME had benefited from such assistance. - 2.
+Less than half (46.2%) of the SMEs were aware of governmental assistance but only one SME had benefited from such

 About 69 percent of the SME owners/managers had less than 10 years working experience while only 1.3 percent had more than 30 years working experience.
-About 19.3 percent of the owners/managers had had a form of tertiary education and 21.3 percent of owners/managers were aged between 31-35 years.
-The SMEs were mainly financed using equity sources and 44.9 percent use debt financing of between 11-20 percent in business. - 3.
+About 19.3 percent of the owners/managers had 2. had a form of tertiary education and 21.3 percent of owners/managers were aged between 31-35 years.
+The SMEs were mainly financed using equity sources and 44.9 percent use debt financing of between 3.
 Age of owners/managers, financial information, and financial leverage ratio had significantly positive relationships with access to external finance.
 However, owners/managers' level of education, years of experience and the sex of owners/managers had no significant relationship with access to external finance.
 Size of a business recorded a significant relationship with access to external finance, but was not in the expected direction.
-Financial information recorded the highest influence on access to external finance, as the t-value was 3.24 with a p-value of 0.00.
+Financial information recorded the highest influence on access to external finance, as the t-value was 3.24

-- 4. The performance of SMEs was significantly and positively influenced by access to external finance and in the expected direction.
+4. The performance of SMEs was significantly and positively influenced by access to external finance and in the expected direction.
 Access to external finance played a major role in the performance of SMEs, finance was a fundamental requirement for businesses to thrive and when accessed might increase the confidence of owners/managers' in the firm's financial situation.
-These in turn would enhance investment in the business, operations, and ultimately owner/manager satisfaction with the firm's profitability, growth in sales, return on assets, and stability. - 5.
-The age of owners/managers and financial information had positive and significant relationships with performance.
-The level of education of owners/managers, years of experience of owners/managers, financial leverage ratio, sex of owners/managers and size of business, all recorded an insignificant relationship with performance of SMEs. - 6.
-The indirect relationship between investment readiness of owners/managers and performance of SMEs through access to external finance also recorded a positive and significant relationship between age of owners/managers and financial information on performance through access to external finance.
+These in turn would enhance investment in the business, operations, and ultimately owner/manager satisfaction with the firm's profitability, growth in sales, return on assets, and owners/managers and performance of SMEs through access to external finance also recorded a positive and significant relationship between 6.
+The age of owners/managers and financial information on performance through access to external finance.
 All other variables (level of education, years of experience, financial leverage ratio, sex of owners/managers and size of business) recorded an insignificant relationship with performance through access to external finance.